- Flinders and Upper North Local Health Network, Whyalla

 Looking for a change in scenery? – Allied Health

-Appointment will be subject to a satisfactory Criminal History Check and appropriate immunization requirements.
+Appointment will be subject to a satisfactory Criminal History Check and appropriate immunisation requirements.

 - DHS Working With Children Check (WWCC)